labgrid-project/labgrid/doc/configuration.rst

 SigrokDriver
 ~~~~~~~~~~~~
-The SigrokDriver uses a SigrokDriver Resource to record samples and provides
+The SigrokDriver uses a SigrokDevice Resource to record samples and provides
 them during test runs.

 Binds to: